 When I got my Ford GT in August of 2005 I quickly realized something was very different about this car versus all the 1960s muscle cars I’d owned over the previous 30 years.
 The GT was a brand-new car, and that meant replacement parts were readily available for it.
 After struggling to get parts for my Plymouth GTXs and Dodge Challengers I reveled in the idea I could get anything I wanted for the Ford GT by simply calling on my local Ford dealer.

-I also knew this situation wouldn’t last forever, and eventually Ford GT parts would be as hard to obtain as GTX parts.
+I also knew this situation wouldn’t last forever, and eventually, Ford GT parts would be as hard to obtain as GTX parts.
 Before that happened I decided to stock up on whatever I could afford to buy and had room to store.
-Within a few years of buying items here and there I had over 100 Ford GT parts, and was confident in my ability to repair any issues that might befall my exotic Ford.
+Within a few years of buying items here and there I had over 100 Ford GT parts and was confident in my ability to repair any issues that might befall my exotic Ford.

 But then in January of 2015 Ford unveiled a new GT, and in July of 2016 I was given an allocation to buy one.
-Paying for the new GT will require some creative financial wizardry, the first step of which was to sell my collection of 2005-2006 Ford GT parts.
+Paying for the new GT would require some creative financial wizardry, the first step of which was to sell my collection of 2005-2006 Ford GT parts.
 After making a deal with The Ford GT Guy I faced the process of transporting over 100 parts from Southern California to Detroit in August of 2016.
-I accomplished this with the help of Ford’s Transit cargo cargo van, an adventure you can read all about in my Forbes story.
+I accomplished this with the help of Ford’s Transit cargo van, an adventure you can read all about in my Forbes story.